dalgard/meteor-viewmodel/README.md

 Traditionally, the state of a component is held implicitly in the DOM.
 An element that is hidden simply has `display: none`.
 Values are retrieved manually upon use, and events are registered manually – in both cases through an element's class or id.

 With the viewmodel pattern, the state, value, and methods of a component is stored in an object – the component's **viewmodel** – which can be persisted across sessions or routes and read or written to by other components.
-The state and values in the viewmodel are automatically synchronized between this object and the DOM, through something called **bindings**.
+The state and values in the viewmodel are automatically synchronized between this object and the DOM through something called **bindings**.

-This principle reduces the amount of code in a project, because bindings are declarative, and at the same time makes components more loosely coupled, because other parts of the view hierarchy don't have to know about a component's specific markup.
+This principle reduces the amount of code in a project, because bindings are declarative, and at the same time makes components more loosely coupled, because other parts of the view hierarchy don't have to know about a component's actual markup.

 The goal of `dalgard:viewmodel` is to cut down to the core of this pattern and provide the leanest possible API for gaining the largest possible advantage from it.